Sierra Drive Park

 - obs landscape architects

 Raleigh City Council approved the Schematic Design for Sierra Lineberry Drive Park and the project is currently under permit review.

-The Sierra/Lineberry Drive Park is a 2.42-acre vacant city property in Southwest Raleigh, located at the northeast corner of Sierra and Lineberry Drives.
-A Park Master Plan was adopted in November 2014 by City Council to guide the future development of this property.
+Sierra Drive Park is a 2.42-acre parcel in Southwest Raleigh that is currently vacant.
+The property is located in the northeast corner of Sierra and Lineberry drives.
+A master plan for the park was adopted in November of 2014 by the Raleigh City Council to guide the future development of this property.

-The Schematic Design proposes neighborhood park recreation amenities including a picnic shelter, comfort station, basketball court, playground, multipurpose open lawn area and associated parking.
-Funding in the amount of $1,250,000 in the 2014 Parks Bond Referendum has been allocated for the implementation of the Master Plan.
+The schematic design proposes neighborhood park recreation amenities including a picnic shelter, comfort station, basketball court, playground, multipurpose open lawn area, and associated parking.
+The 2014 Parks Bond allocated $1.25 million for the implementation of the park's master plan.

 |March - July 2016||Construction Documents|

 |March 4-21, 2016||City Review of SD Building Plans|

 |March 25- May 1, 2016||City Review of SD Site Plans|

 |April 11, 2016||CAC Meeting|